mmaitlen/fluttersdbx/README.md

 2. What the app does, allows the selection of a favorite hobby for a person
 3. Typedef of the Function to specify selected hobby for person
 4. Also includes
-   a.
-Simple VoidCallback
+    1. Simple VoidCallback
-   c.
-ViewModel architecture based on Stacked package
+    2. ViewModel architecture based on Stacked package
-   b.
-OutlineBorder using Stack and Container with rounded corners
+    3. OutlineBorder using Stack and Container with rounded corners
-   c.
-Spread operator for person list and Hobby enumeration
+    4. Spread operator for person list and Hobby enumeration

 next video possibilities